Faitero/TE_MSc/Documentation.md

 #
 1. Lift over the 3´ss to diferent genomes
 2. Split the bed file on individual files.
 Each bed line to a different bed file
-3. Get MaxEntSplice site score
+3. Get MaxEntSplice site score.
+Predicted max entropy used
 4. Get fasta sequence, check that is correct and measure the longest U streech  - Whole alu
 5. Get fasta sequence, check that is correct and measure the longest U streech  - right arm
 6. Get fasta sequence, check that is correct and measure the longest U streech  - left arm